 - You will need a second or third Powerwall battery if you drive an electric vehicle and want to charge it with the solar roof

 - You need to remove your existing roof and throw it away.
-If you don’t need an immediate roof replacement or building a new home, Tesla’s solar roof is wasteful
+If you don’t need an immediate roof replacement, Tesla’s solar roof is wasteful

 Unless you’re building a new house, reconstructing your roof, or you’re a Silicon Valley mogul, installing Tesla’s solar shingle may not be the best solar solution for you.
 It’s much more expensive than mounting solar panels to your existing roof, and a lot of what you’re paying for is the Tesla brand and a technology that hasn’t matured yet.